Eduardo-Cordeiro/Team_Dashboard/README.md

 ## Objectives
 - Present the amount of tickets responded.
 - Verify the customer ratings of the tickets (positive, negative, unoffered).
-- Them main categories of tickets and the main categories of detractions.
+- The main categories of tickets and the main categories of detractions.
 - A viem on productivity compare to other teams.
 - Complexity analysis
 - Segmentation between products